How to Estimate Your Take-Home Pay in Northwest Territories in 2026

 Step 2: Apply Tax Deductions and Credits

-The next step is subtracting any eligible tax deductions and credits , which help lower your overall tax obligation.
-Here are 11 most common tax deductions claimed by Northwest Territories residents:
+The next step is to subtract any eligible tax deductions and credits, which help lower your overall tax obligation.
+Here are the 9 most common tax deductions claimed by Northwest Territories residents:

-• RRSP contributions: Any amounts contributed to a Registered Retirement Savings Plan (RRSP) are tax deductible up to your deduction limit.
-The maximum RRSP deduction for 2025 is 18% of earned income up to $32,490.
+• RRSP contributions: Any amounts contributed to a RRSP are tax-deductible up to your deduction limit.
+The maximum RRSP deduction for 2026 is 18% of earned income, up to $33,810.
+You can find your personal deduction limit on your Notice of Assessment from the CRA.

-• Union and professional dues: Fees paid for union dues and professional associations, such as the bar and accounting associations, can be deducted.
+• Union and professional dues: Fees paid to unions and professional associations, such as the bar and accounting associations, may be deducted.

 • Child care expenses: You can claim payments for licensed daycares, day camps, nannies, babysitters, and other childcare expenses.

-• Moving expenses: Costs related to moving homes for work or school may qualify for deductions.
+• Moving expenses: Costs related to moving for work or school may qualify for a deduction.

 • Tuition fees: Post-secondary tuition payments for yourself or dependents may be eligible for the tuition tax credit.